Gregory Motton: France

 During that period his plays were premiered in Paris.
-Notable productions were by the director Claude Régy(Downfall 1992 and Terrible Voice of Satan Oct 1994), and also by the director Éric Vigner (Looking at You (revived) Again - "Reviens à toi (encore)" 1994) at the Theatre de l'Odeon*, while the play was rejected by the NT Studio for a reading.
-(Also premiered in that theatre was Loue Sois le Progress 1998).
+Notable productions were by the director Claude Régy(Downfall 1992 and Terrible Voice of Satan Oct 1994), and also by the director Éric Vigner (Looking at You (revived) Again - "Reviens à toi (encore)" 1994) at the Theatre de l'Odeon*, playing to packed houses of 800, while the play was rejected by the NT Studio for a reading even though they had commissioned the play.Peter Gill of the National Theatre Studio, subsequently apologised for this in a public meeting at the Riverside Studios (Also premiered in that theatre was Loue Sois le Progress 1998).

 During this period Motton wrote the "Gengis" series of satirical political plays (Cat and Mouse (Sheep), premiered at the Theatre de L'Odeon, Gengis Amongst the Pygmies, premiered at the Comedie Francaise, A Holiday in the Sun, premiered on Radio France Culture, and The Rape Of Europe).
 The first of these, Cat And Mouse (Sheep), was directed by Ramin Gray and Gregory Motton in English, and this production was seen briefly in Britain at the Gate Theatre under David Farr, a few months later.
 All four plays of that series have been the subject of public readings at the Royal Court, but never produced there.